varnamproject/govarnam/scripts/README.md

 # Scripts

-## Remove symbols from word frequenct report
+## Remove symbols from word frequency report

-This script removes VST symbol words from a word frequency report file.
+This script removes VST symbols from a word frequency report file.

-Sometimes frequency report will have items like "ലൂ", "ഓ" which is unnecessary because tokenizer have these and can make these.
+Sometimes frequency report will have items like "ലൂ", "ഓ" which is unnecessary because tokenizer can make these on its own.

 GoVarnam won't learn single conjuncts anyway, so why keep it in report ?
+Remove them with :

 ```bash
 python3 frequency-report-remove-symbols.py scheme.vst wordFrequencyReport.txt outputFile.txt